howaboutyu/kubric_object_detection/README.md

-# telexistence_assignment
+# Telexistence Assignment Readme

-Tasks:
-Use synthetic data to train an object detector used to detect bottles or cans.
+## Introduction

-This project can be broken down into two parts; synthetic data generation and object detection.
+This repository contains the code and resources for an object detection project focused on identifying bottles or cans using synthetic data.
+The project can be divided into two main components: synthetic data generation and object detection.

+## Challenges

-Several challenges are presented:
+Several challenges are encountered in this project, including:

-* Different cameras, lighting, backgrounds, specular highlights
+* Variation in cameras, lighting conditions, backgrounds, and specular highlights.
-* Motion blur
+* Motion blur in the images.
-* Has objects that are not bottles or cans
+* Presence of objects other than bottles or cans.

-If we are using synthetic data it won't have any idea of
+* Different environmental settings, such as items inside a fridge, on a table, or on a shelf.
+* Diverse material textures, including glass, plastic, and metal.
+* Varied object shapes, such as round, square, and cylindrical.

+## Synthetic Data Generation Ideas

-### Ideas for synthetic data generation
+To address these challenges, consider the following ideas for synthetic data generation:

-* Kubric - mask/bb data generation
+* Utilize Kubric for mask and bounding box data generation.
-* Generative AI
+* Explore Generative AI techniques for texture generation and regeneration.
-    ** texture re/generation
-    ** mesh generation

-### Object detection

-* effdet tf object detection API
+* Create synthetic object meshes to diversify the dataset.

+## Object Detection Approach

+For object detection, the project employs the `effdet` TensorFlow object detection API.

-## Plan
+## Project Plan

-* generate quick synthetic dataset from the `assets` folder using kubric and train an model with effdet to see

-## Tasks

-[ ] synthetic data generation
-[ ] object detection
-[ ] tests
-[ ] report
+The project plan is as follows:

+1. Generate a preliminary synthetic dataset using the assets provided in the `assets` folder.
+2. Utilize Kubric for mask and bounding box data generation.
+3. Train a model using the TensorFlow object detection API.
+4. Evaluate the model's performance with appropriate tests.
+5. Document the findings and outcomes in a report.